Council Members

 I am a coral-reef scientist interested in the diversity, ecology and evolution of these highly diverse ecosystems.
 My main focus has been to improve our understanding of the origins and evolution of coral reefs on Earth.
 My investigations cover a broad spatial scale, with studies in the Caribbean and the Indo-Pacific (Coral Triangle) from shallow to deep-water habitats.
 My research involves also a broad temporal scale, as I develop multidisciplinary studies that link the history of ancient and modern reefs by using cutting-edge biogeographic, molecular and phylogenetic tools.
 By integrating fossils and modern coral taxa, I expect to obtain key information to predict how reefs are likely to respond to the current scenario of rapid climate change, and ultimately, to offer reliable advice to conservation agencies to protect these important ecosystems.

-I am a Palaeobiologist at the University of Vigo, Spain.
+I am a Palaeobiologist at University College London, UK.
 My research focuses on understanding the drivers of temporal and spatial biodiversity patterns across various timescales.
 Primarily, my work focuses on scleractinian corals, reef systems, and other marine invertebrates.
 In my research, I use a range of computational techniques and integrate tools from various disciplines, including ecology and palaeoclimatology.
 I am currently investigating the drivers of marine biodiversity hotspots throughout the Cenozoic and reconstructing their evolutionary history.

 Danijela Dimitrijevic (Erlangen, Germany), Early Career Researcher representative